Blake (band): Dominic Tighe

-Dominic Tighe (baritone), born 20 April 1983 in Devon, is a talented singer and established actor.
-He was educated at Newton Ferrers Primary School in the English south-west coastal city of Plymouth in Devon, and became a chorister at Buckfast Abbey School, a former independent school in Buckfastleigh (also in Devon), which closed in 1994, followed by Downside School, an independent school in Stratton-on-the-Fosse in Somerset (also in south-west England), where he recorded three albums at Downside Abbey.
+Dominic Tighe (baritone), born 20 April 1983 in Devon, is a singer and established actor.
+He was educated at Newton Ferrers Primary School in Plymouth in Devon, and became a chorister at Buckfast Abbey School in Buckfastleigh, followed by Downside School, an independent school in Stratton-on-the-Fosse in Somerset, where he recorded three albums at Downside Abbey.
 He sang at the Queen's private 80th birthday celebrations, and has also sung for Prince Edward and Nelson Mandela.
 He was a member of the National Youth Theatre for seven years, before studying at the Central School of Speech and Drama.
 After graduating, Tighe was acting for two years, working with Alan Ayckbourn, Edward Hall and Kevin Spacey, among others.
-He came straight from a world tour with the Old Vic to record Blake's debut album.
+He was on a world tour with the Old Vic before the group recorded Blake's debut album.
 In 2009, Tighe announced that he was leaving the band to return to his acting career.

-In 2010 he appeared in Trevor Nunn's revival of Andrew Lloyd Webber's Aspects of Love at the Menier Chocolate Factory, and in 2014 he appeared in Sunny Afternoon, a musical based on the career of The Kinks, at the Hampstead Theatre.
+In 2010 he appeared in Trevor Nunn's revival of Andrew Lloyd Webber's Aspects of Love at the Menier Chocolate Factory and, in 2014, he appeared in the musical Sunny Afternoon, based on the career of The Kinks.